 Budget Review

 Kelly reviewed the budget.
 There were no expenses this year for Professional Services.
 After the mowing of RSFCA and the causeway project there is ~$500 left in Land Management line.
 There is a total balance left of $2280 at this time.
 Ken asked if we could encumber the balance.
 Kelly explained that encumbering funds without a specific purpose is generally not acceptable.
-Kelly suggested breaking out the usual $1500 in Professional Services into $1000 for Professional Services and $500 for Administrative Support in order to indicate our intent to pay for some support from the person the town plans to hire for xxxxx.
+Kelly suggested breaking out the usual $1500 in Professional Services into $1000 for Professional Services and $500 for Administrative Support in order to indicate our intent to pay for some admin support, possibly hiring whomever is hired to do minutes etc. for Planning Board.

 Ashley reminded the group that there was discussion at the last meeting about paying for a kiosk sign at Riverland.
 Kelly suggested asking for an increase in the Land Management line from $4200 to $5000 with the intent of paying for a kiosk sign at Riverland.
-Ken moved to request this increase and Steven seconded the motion.
+Ken moved to request the draft budget and Steven seconded the motion.
 All approved requesting increase in the budget to total of $10,540 for 2021.

 Updates of ongoing activities